 By far, most nurses at most acute-care facilities in the United States work 12-hour shifts.
-Surveys have shown that about 60-65% of U.S. nurses work 12-hour shifts, while less than a third work 8-hour shifts and the remaining percentage work 10-hour shifts or a combination of shifts.
-In general, nurses in acute-care settings like 12-hour shifts, because they provide more continuity in patient care – as opposed to changing nurses every eight hours – and because of the longer time off each week.
+Surveys have shown that about 60-65% of U.S. nurses work 12-hour shifts, while less than a third work 8-hour shift and the remaining percentage work 10-hour shifts or a combination of shifts.
+In general, nurses in acute-care settings like 12-hour shifts, because they provide more continuity inpatient care – as opposed to changing nurses every eight hours – and because of the longer time off each week.

 Researchers suggest nurses may underestimate the toll of long shifts and the amount of rest and recovery needed.
 A study from the Center for Health Outcomes and Policy Research at the University of Pennsylvania reported in Health Affairs that nurses experienced less burnout with shorter shifts, were less likely to plan to leave their jobs, and were more satisfied with their jobs.

-The reports says that sleepiness on the job for nurses is related to lapses in attention and fatigue-reported decision regret, a negative cognitive emotion and reflects concerns that the wrong decision may have been made regarding patient care.
-This can lead to dissatisfaction, burn-out and turnover.
+The reports say that sleepiness on the job for nurses is related to lapses in attention and fatigue-reported decision regret, negative cognitive emotion and reflects concerns that the wrong decision may have been made regarding patient care.
+This can lead to dissatisfaction, burn-out, and turnover.